Zoology & Ecology

 Water testing of macroinvertebrates found in our local Ruffey Creek

-Key concepts will include:
+Key concepts covered in this subject include:

 • Origins of life on Earth and evolution

-• Taxonomy (classification of animals)
+• Taxonomy and classification of animals

-• The ecological niche concept and animal adaptations
+• Ecological niche and animal adaptations

 • Animal behaviour

-• Patterns of animal distribution (zoogeography) and population
+• Zoogeography and patterns of animal distribution

 • Community ecology